rundis/elm-workshop/lesson1/README.md

 # Lesson 1 : Getting started

-__We are about to build a web application for (randomly) distribute people to teams.
+__We are about to build a web application to (randomly) distribute people to teams.
 So given a list of people and a given number of teams our app should be able to come up with a random team distribution.
 Preferably with the same number of participants per team (or as close as possible).
 Of course the requirements are whishy-washy and will change along the way as they generally do in any real-life project.__